A priori error analysis of linear and nonlinear periodic Schr{\"o}dinger equations with analytic potentials

-Several methods for constructing pseudopotentials have been proposed in the literature, leading to local and nonlocal functions of different regularities.
-As expected, the rate of convergence of the planewave discretization method is directly linked to the regularities of these functions.
+Several methods for constructing pseudopotentials have been proposed in the literature, leading to local and nonlocal functions of different regularity.
+As expected, the rate of convergence of the planewave discretization method is directly linked to the regularity of these functions.
 The {\it a priori} error analysis of this problem was performed in~\cite{cancesNumericalAnalysisplanewave2012} for pseudopotential with Sobolev regularity.
-It was proved in particular, for the simple X$\alpha$ exchange-correlation functional, but also for the much more popular local density approximation (LDA) exchange-correlation functional, that if the local and nonlocal part of the pseudopotential are in the periodic Sobolev space of order $s> 3/2$, then the Kohn-Sham orbitals $\varphi_i$ and the density $\rho$ are in the periodic Sobolev space of order $s+2$, and (optimal) polynomial convergence rates were obtained in any Sobolev spaces of order $r$ with $-s < r < s+2$.
+It was proved in particular, for the simple X$\alpha$ exchange-correlation functional, but also for the much more popular local density approximation (LDA) exchange-correlation functional, that if the local and nonlocal parts of the pseudopotential are in the periodic Sobolev space of order $s> 3/2$, then the Kohn--Sham orbitals $\varphi_i$ and the density $\rho$ are in the periodic Sobolev space of order $s+2$, and (optimal) polynomial convergence rates were obtained in any Sobolev spaces of order $r$ with $-s < r < s+2$.
 In addition, as for linear second-order elliptic eigenproblems, the error on the eigenvalues converges to zero as the square of the error on the eigenfunctions evaluated in $H^1$-norm.
-The analysis in~\cite{cancesNumericalAnalysisplanewave2012} covers for example the case of Troullier-Martins pseudopotentials \cite{troullierEfficientPseudopotentialsPlanewave1991}, for which $s = \frac 72-\epsilon$.
-On the other hand, these estimates are not sharp in the case of Goedecker-Teter-Hutter (GTH) pseudopotentials \cite{goedecker1996separable,hartwigsenRelativisticSeparableDualspace1998}, for which the local and nonlocal contributions are periodic sums of Gaussian-polynomial functions, and therefore have entire continuations to the whole complex plane.
-Such pseudopotentials are implemented in different DFT softwares, such as BigDFT \cite{ratcliffFlexibilitiesWaveletsComputational2020}, Quantum Espresso \cite{giannozziQUANTUMESPRESSOModular2009} or Abinit \cite{gonzeAbinitprojectImpactEnvironment2020,romeroABINITOverviewFocus2020}, as well as DFTK, a recent electronic structure package in the Julia language~\cite{herbstDFTKJulianApproach2021}.
+The analysis in~\cite{cancesNumericalAnalysisplanewave2012} covers for example the case of Troullier--Martins pseudopotentials \cite{troullierEfficientPseudopotentialsPlanewave1991}, for which $s = \frac 72-\varepsilon$ for all $\varepsilon > 0$.
+On the other hand, these estimates are not sharp in the case of Goedecker--Teter--Hutter (GTH) pseudopotentials \cite{goedeckerSeparableDualspaceGaussian1996,hartwigsenRelativisticSeparableDualspace1998}, for which the local and nonlocal contributions are periodic sums of Gaussian-polynomial functions, and therefore have entire continuations to the whole complex plane.
+Such pseudopotentials are implemented in different DFT softwares, such as BigDFT \cite{ratcliffFlexibilitiesWaveletsComputational2020}, Quantum Espresso \cite{giannozziQUANTUMESPRESSOModular2009} or Abinit \cite{gonzeAbinitProjectImpact2020,romeroABINITOverviewFocus2020}, as well as DFTK, a recent electronic structure package in the \texttt{Julia} language~\cite{herbstDFTKJulianApproach2021}.